Planting & Care

 It’s Time to Fertilize:

-We recommend a tulip or daffodil bulb fertilizer, but there are also some perennial plant fertilizers that get the job done.
-The main thing to keep in mind is that the nitrogen content must be kept low, and one way to accomplish this is to use a slow-release nitrogen formula.
-Too much nitrogen causes lots of foliage growth but doesn’t encourage bloom.
-So be mindful, and don’t overdo it.
+Once you see the peonies first starting to grow early spring, pushing through the soil it is time to fertilize.
+We recommend a tulip or daffodil bulb fertilizer to use on peonies.
+We also offer our own blend of Peony Fertilizer.
+The main thing to keep in mind if you are getting something off the shelf at your local hardware or garden center, is that the nitrogen content must be kept low, and one way to accomplish this is to use a slow-release nitrogen formula.
+Too much nitrogen causes lots of foliage growth but doesn’t encourage blooming.

 Disbudding (or removal of side buds):